Bejeee11/ununennium/README.md

 ## Overview

 Ununennium (Element 119, the next alkali metal) represents the cutting edge of satellite imagery machine learning.
-This library provides a unified, GPU-first framework for end-to-end Earth observation workflows—from cloud-native data access through model training to deployment.
+This library provides a unified, GPU-first framework for end-to-end Earth observation workflows, from cloud-native data access through model training to deployment.

 ### Why Ununennium?